-Many organizations rely on their workforce to fulfil individual roles, but at the same time working collaboratively and sharing ideas in order for each employee to achieve their own objectives.
-Each employee deserves a personal office environment for working that they can call their own, that doesn’t prevent communication or access to colleagues.
+Many organizations rely on their workforce to fulfil individual roles, but at the same time work collaboratively and share ideas in order for each employee to achieve their own objectives.
+Each employee deserves a personal office environment for working that they can call their own, and that doesn’t prevent communication or access to colleagues.

 Provide efficient and supportive technology

 Reduce the stress of your employees by making sure they have the equipment required to do their job, from computers and technical equipment to stationary and office seating.
 Ergonomic office furniture is and is the only way to secure the comfort and happiness of your employees with their seating and desk arrangements, and is an important factor in health and wellbeing.
 Read more here about ergonomics and human factors here on Wikipedia, or read more practical advice about creating an ergonomic office here.